SE-317-Fall-23/UI-Automation-Testing-Template/README.md

 - Verify the correctness of UI components, including labels and input acceptance.
 (1 point)
 - Ensure input validation by testing various scenarios for each field, including username, first name, last name, email address, and address details.
 (1 point)
-- Automate tests for submitting the user registration form to the server.
-(1 point)
+- Automate tests for submitting the user registration form to the server, and retretiving the user details of the submitted user.
+You can write a HTML to show user details or just make the api call via Playwright (1 point)
 - Handle various error scenarios from the server (e.g., invalid address, duplicate username) and verify that appropriate error messages are displayed to the user.
 (1 point)
 - Your test code should be readable, and follow the arrange, act, assert pattern.
 (1 point)